 Another condition caused by birth injury is brachial plexus palsy, also referred to as Erb's palsy.
 The condition often results when a medical professional is negligent and injures the infant's brachial plexus (the group of nerves that controls movements and sensations in the arms) during birth.
 Injuries leading to brachial plexus palsy often occur when there is difficulty freeing the baby's shoulder after the head has appeared.
 Brachial plexus palsy manifests as weak or paralyzed muscles in the arm, shoulder, and hand.
 Some babies will require physical therapy and, in some cases, surgery to regain normal function of the arm and shoulder.
-If you think your child's brachial plexus palsy resulted from medical malpractice, schedule a consultation with our practiced team led by Mr. Harris.
+If you think your child's brachial plexus palsy resulted from medical malpractice, schedule a consultation with Mr. Harris.

 Shoulder dystocia occurs during birth after the child's head has emerged, but the shoulders are caught behind the mother's pubic bone.
 If the problem is not addressed properly, the infant can suffer nerve damage and possible paralysis to the arms and hands.
 Improper procedures can also result in the baby being starved of oxygen, which can result in irreversible brain damage or death.

 An experienced doctor will treat shoulder dystocia in an efficient and effective manner.
 However, if a doctor has little knowledge of shoulder dystocia and fails to address the condition properly, the outcome can be catastrophic for the infant.